jpacanowski/GekonOS/README.md

 # GekonOS
-GekonOS is a hobbyist, educational, lightweight,completely independent, Unix-like operating system built entirely from scratch.
+GekonOS is a hobby, educational, lightweight, and completely independent, Unix-like operating system built entirely from scratch.

 ### Setting up the programming environment